splewis/get5/documentation/docs/installation.md

 !!! warning "Updating Get5 from an earlier version"

-    If you already have Get5 installed and wish to upgrade to a newer version, simply copying the entire `get5.zip` folder structure will override your configuration files, so when updating, you should only add `get5.smx` (and optionally `get5_mysqlstats.smx`) to `addons/sourcemod/plugins` and merge the entire `translations` folder with `addons/sourcemod/translations`.
+    If you already have Get5 installed and wish to upgrade to a newer version, simply copying the entire `get5.zip` folder structure will override your configuration files, so when updating, you should only add `get5.smx` (and optionally `get5_mysqlstats.smx` or `get5_apistats.smx`) to `addons/sourcemod/plugins` and merge the entire `translations` folder with `addons/sourcemod/translations`.
 In updated versions we might add or remove translation strings, and Get5 will error if it cannot find the strings it expects in these folders.
 The folder only contains Get5's translations, so it won't override translations for any other plugins.

 ???+ example "Server folder structure"